simonmtr/inf-fwpm-objective-c-bool-parser/index.md

     return 0;
 }
 ```
 When using selectors, the 'DoPrint' gets implemented with the 'printSomething' method.
-When calling the 'printTwice' method while giving the id of the object and the an selector for the 'printSomething' method, the 'printTwice' methode calls the correct method using 'perfomrSelector' on the given selector.
+When calling the 'printTwice' method while giving the id of the object and the an selector for the 'printSomething' method, the 'printTwice' methode calls the correct method using 'perfomrSelector' on the given selector.\
-It can be seen, that using blocks instead of function pointers, protocols or selectors, makes the code more readable and cleaner.
+It can be seen, that using blocks instead of function pointers, protocols or selectors, makes the code more readable and cleaner.\

-Using blocks or alternatives allow to do functional programming with Objective C.
+Using blocks or alternatives allow to do closures with Objective C.

 ### Lazy Evaluation
 Objective C has no native implementation of lazy evaluations, Closures or anonymous functions can be used as solution.